souly1/ion-number-picker/README.md

 - `step` (optional) - define the step between the first and last values.
 Can be a float number or negative value.
 Default is 1
 - `control` (optional) - control element to control directive from outside (see notes below for details)
 - `hasClear` (optional) - true/false Whether drawer has clear button or not, if does value set to null.
 Default is false.
+- `bindingStrategy` (optional) - Use different binding strategies to deal with large element list lag when opening drawer, can be set to one of the values: 'early'/'stages'/'regular' (see below).
+Default is "regular"
 - `onSet` (optional) - event fired when set button clicked, model is set value.
 Has two params oldValue and newValue, If returning false from method set canceled.
 IMPORTANT: only pass method name without brackets
 - `onCancel` (optional) - event fired when cancel button clicked.
 IMPORTANT: only pass method name without brackets
 - `onClear` (optional) - event fired when clear button clicked.
 IMPORTANT: only pass method name without brackets